opnfv/functest/docs/functest.rst

 Most of the use cases are also discussed in upstream projects (e.g. `Openstack Telco Working Group`_ )

-For release 1 (Arno), 5 test suites have been selected:
+For release 1 (Arno), 4 test suites have been selected:
  * Rally Bench test suite for Openstack
  * Openstack Tempest test suite
  * OpenDaylight test suite
  * vPing
- * vIMS

 The 3 first suites are directly inherited from upstream projects. vPing, that is already present in Tempest suite, has been developped to provided a basic "hellow world" functional test example.

 .. _`Continuous Integration`: https://build.opnfv.org/ci/view/functest/

-vEPC, vPE, vHGW, vCDN use cases are not considered for first release.
+vIMS, vEPC, vPE, vHGW, vCDN use cases are not considered for first release.
 It does not mean that such use cases cannot be tested on OPNFV Arno.
 It means that these use cases have not been integrated in the `Continuous Integration`_ and no specific work (integration or developpment) have been done for R1.